Gas & Electricity

 Lower the cost of your energy bill on bonkers.ie

-If you’re struggling to pay your bills this winter, consider switching to a cheaper energy supplier.
-Although suppliers are raising their prices, there are still savings to be made by switching.
+If you’re struggling to pay your bills, consider switching to a cheaper energy supplier as there are savings to be made by switching.

 On bonkers.ie, we offer a free gas and electricity comparison service so you can compare the best value energy deals on the Irish market in seconds!